Latest news, updates and innovations in agricultural safety

 Recent safety alerts highlight serious incidents involving forklifts and other mobile vehicles, including roll-away accidents and collisions with pedestrians.
 We've outlined a few practical steps to help keep your site and workers safe.

+Several significant regulatory changes have been introduced in recent months, impacting various aspects of workplace safety and compliance.
 Whilst most of these sit outside of the scope of Agsafe Industry Standard, below is a list of information that your business may need to consider and seek further guidance from the regulator or an external reliable consultant.

 bagMUSTER is set to expand across Victoria, with a pathway to national rollout, following the announcement of a project to develop new onshore recycling infrastructure that will support the collection and recycling of tens of thousands of agricultural bulk bags each year.